Félix founded Globaïa in 2009 out of his belief in the critical role that worldviews can play in shaping our present and future on Earth.

 We are a visual species—we understand the world through images.
 Félix’s deep intellectual curiosity in ethnography and environmental change drove him to explore humanity’s collision course with the Earth system.
 While preparing public talks on the Anthropocene in his hometown of Montréal, Félix realised that this new narrative had no imagery that could capture the imagination.

-He made it his mission to become a cosmographer—an artist-scientist whose work is to visualize and tell the story of the known world, especially four of its realms: the Cosmos, the Earth, Life and Humanity.
-Although much of his efforts in the past went to illustrate the current state and trends of planet Earth, he is now focused on visualising what a positive future for all might look like, based on the best science.
+He made it his mission to become a cosmographer—an artist-scientist whose work is to visualise and tell the story of the known world, especially four of its realms: the Cosmos, the Earth, Life and Humanity.
+Although much of his efforts in the past went to illustrate the current state and trends of planet Earth, he is now focused on depicting what a positive future for all might look like, based on our best knowledge.

 In 2018, he became a fellow of the Edmund Hillary Fellowship.

-He now lives in Raumati Beach near Wellington, New Zealand, with his wife Anne-Marie and their two daughters.
+He now lives in Raumati Beach near Wellington, New Zealand, with his wife Anne-Marie and their two daughters, Louve and Isis.